AI Clearance — Complete Operations Guide

 "Requests are created but never appear in approvals"

-- Check issue-created trigger logs for snapshot validation errors.
+• Check app logs or contact support for request validation errors.

 "Approve/Deny action fails"